List of tallest buildings in Oklahoma City

 The Devon Tower, which was completed in 2012, has overtaken the Chase Tower as the tallest building in Oklahoma City with a height of 844 ft.
 It has also become the tallest building in the state of Oklahoma, surpassing the BOK Tower in Tulsa.
 The 50-story building occupies over 1800000 sqft and had an estimated construction cost of $750 million (USD).

 Tallest buildings

 This list ranks Oklahoma City skyscrapers that stand at least 61 m tall, based on standard convert measurement; this includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.

+Tallest under construction or proposed

+Under construction

+This lists buildings that are under construction in Oklahoma City and are planned to rise at least 100 ft.

 Proposed

 This lists buildings that are either Proposed or actively Under Design Review with the City of Oklahoma City and are planned to rise at least 100 ft.

 Timeline of tallest buildings

 This table lists buildings that once held the title of tallest building in Oklahoma City as well as the current titleholder, Devon Energy World Headquarters.